Post by Graveyardbride on Mar 19, 2015 22:54:06 GMT -5

 March 19, 1969: Money and Murder in Texas

 Texas is known for cattle, oil wells and money.
 Books, movies and television shows often depict Texas men as loud, rich braggarts in Western-cut suits and cowboy hats.
 The stereotypical Texas woman is a brassy, big-haired gal dripping with jewels and furs who can out-cuss and out-drink most men.
 And if you listen to Texans, everything in the Lone Star State is bigger, better and more sensational – even scandals and murders – and no scandal or murder case in Texas has generated more copy and speculation than that involving Houston socialite Joan Robinson Hill and her husband, Dr. John Hill.
-Even though most of the principals in this piece of Texas gothic are long dead, the case is still a subject of conversation, women in Houston still attend Halloween costume parties dressed as “Joan Robinson Hill” and the case is still the subject of newspaper/magazine articles, books and TV shows.
+Even though most of the principals in this piece of Texas gothic are long dead, the case remains a topic of conversation, women in Houston still attend Halloween costume parties dressed as “Joan Robinson Hill” and the case is often the subject of newspaper/magazine articles, books and TV shows.

 The golden girl ....
 Joan Olive Robinson, born February 6, 1931, was adopted as a baby by millionaire oilman Ash Robinson and his wife, Rhea.
 There were rumors – never substantiated – that Robinson had either gotten his secretary pregnant, or paid a young woman to have his baby, and talked Rhea, who could not have children, into adopting the girl.
 But whatever the circumstances of her birth, both parents doted on their beautiful daughter and she wanted for nothing.
 She expressed an interest in horses at a very young age and was taking riding lessons by age 3.
 She won her first blue ribbon at 5-years-old.
-Within a few years, she was an accomplished equestrian winning first prize in horse shows throughout the country.
+Within a few years, she was an accomplished equestrian, winning first prize in horse shows throughout the country.
 Following high school, she attended Stephens College in Columbia, Missouri.
 Her grades were average, but her social life was nothing short of spectacular.
 She had blossomed into a real beauty and there are rumors that after an MGM talent scout saw her in a theatrical production, she was offered a screen test, but Ash would have none of it, believing predatory men in Hollywood would take advantage of his innocent young daughter.
 Shortly thereafter, she married a Navy pilot called Spike Benton, but the marriage lasted no more than six months.
 Following her divorce, she immediately married Cecil Burgess, a New Orleans lawyer she had known since childhood, but this marriage, too, was over within six months.
 Ash did not approve of either of her husbands and many blame him for the breakups of his daughter’s marriages.

 Back home in Texas, Joan continued competing in horse shows and Ash bought her a beautiful prize grey mare called Beloved Belinda.
 Joan quickly ordered a new riding habit in pearl grey to match the pale grey in the gleaming coat of her dappled horse.
 She won somewhere in the neighborhood of 500 trophies with Beloved Belinda and her other show horse, Precious Possession.
 It was during this time that she bleached her golden ponytail a lustrous silver blonde and went on the prowl for husband number 3.
-She met John Robert Hill at a party in late 1956 or early '57 and found herself immediately attracted to the handsome young medical student.
+She met John Robert Hill, born February 3, 1931, at a party in late 1956 or early ‘57 and found herself immediately attracted to the handsome young medical student.
 Unfortunately, the two had little in common and Ash didn’t much like the man.
 Hill was from a small town near the Mexican border, the son of a hen-pecked father and Bible-thumping mother, who had instilled a love of music in her three children.
-By the same token, Myra Hill (John’s mother) was less than thrilled by twice-divorced Joan Robinson.
+By the same token, Myra Hill (John’s mother) was less than thrilled about twice-divorced Joan Robinson.
 Nevertheless, what Joan wanted, Joan got and on September 28, 1957, she married John Hill in a big, flashy Texas wedding, courtesy of her father.

 For the first six years, while John was finishing his studies to become a plastic surgeon, the couple lived with Ash and Rhea.
 During his residency, Hill accidentally perforated the bowel of a patient during surgery, but instead of doing the decent thing and repairing the damage, he simply stitched up the man, who died of peritonitis.
 He was severely reprimanded and should have been dismissed from the program because his actions were deliberate, but, for reasons unknown, was allowed to continue his residency.

-On June 14, 1960, Joan gave birth to a son, John Ashton Hill, whom Ash immediately nicknamed "Boot."
+On June 14, 1960, Joan gave birth to a son, Robert Ashton Hill, whom Ash immediately nicknamed “Boot.”
 Joan had hated being pregnant and following her son’s birth, announced there would be no more children.
 The year 1963 was an important and busy one for the Hill family.
 First, Dr. Nathan Roth offered John a partnership, which he accepted.
 It wasn’t long, however, before Roth regretted his decision when Hill failed to advise a patient a drill bit had broken off while he was repairing a fractured jaw.
-When confronted, John apologized and because Hill's homosexual brother, Dr. Julian Hill, had just died of an overdose of barbiturates in an apparent suicide, Roth decided to overlook the mistake.
+When confronted, John apologized and because Hill’s homosexual brother, Dr. Julian Hill, had just died of an overdose of barbiturates in an apparent suicide, Roth decided to overlook the mistake.
 But it wasn’t just Hill’s recklessness that gave him pause, he considered the younger doctor a pretentious status-seeking buffoon.
 Hill began collecting what he called “art” to decorate his office and Roth observed the only genuine work of art in the room was a black and white photograph (above) of Joan Hill astride her grey horse with storm clouds in the background – a photograph which John left on the floor leaning against the wall.
 Shortly after going into partnership with Roth, John and Joan purchased a nondescript, two-story house on McArthur Drive, where they lived the next three years.
 During this time, in addition to financing Joan’s horse shows, Ash was still paying practically all the couple’s expenses.

 A cursed mansion ....
-In 1966, Dr. Hill found a house befitting what he considered his status as "plastic surgeon to Houston’s elite" and convinced his wife they should purchase it.
+In 1966, Dr. Hill found a house befitting his position as self-proclaimed “plastic surgeon to Houston’s elite” and convinced his wife they should purchase it.
 The dwelling, built in 1935, was a sprawling Southern-style mansion on a .62-acre lot at 1561 Kirby Drive in the swanky River Oaks section of Houston.
-Although Ash agreed to the purchase of the property and made the down payment on the $80,000 residence, he had misgivings because the place had what he considered a "dark history" and it was John, not his daughter, who wanted it.
+Although Ash agreed to the purchase of the property and made the down payment on the $80,000 residence, he had misgivings because the place had what he considered a “dark history” and it was John, not his daughter, who wanted it.
 One of the previous owners died of cancer in the master bedroom, a couple who owned the home had become embroiled in a nasty divorce battle and another occupant had attempted suicide.
 But John wanted the house, Joan wanted to please John, and Robinson could never say no to his daughter.
 A year later, Roth, growing exasperated by John’s constant requests that he cover for him so that he [Hill] could participate in music recitals, dissolved their partnership and Hill established his own practice.
-After purchasing his dream home, Hill proceeded to add an enormous music room addition and poured all his money into it while Ash Robinson continued to pay many of the household bills.
+After purchasing his dream home, Hill proceeded to add an enormous music room addition and poured all his money into it while Ash Robinson continued paying many of the household bills.
 By the time it was finished, the total cost of the room was approximately $100,000 (almost $700,000 in today’s currency).